CultivateHQ/seat_saver-017/README.md

 # also remember to use \ instead of / in file paths
 mix ecto.create && mix ecto.migrate && mix run priv/repo/seeds.exs

-# if running on Windows you will also need to ...
-npm install -g elm
-cd web/elm
-elm package install -y
-cd ../..

 # once everything is setup, start a local server with
 iex -S mix phoenix.server
 ```